felipetovarhenao/jinx/README.md

 - [Max](https://cycling74.com/products/max) programming environment.
 A commercial license is **not** required to use this project.
 - The [bach](https://bachproject.net) and [ears](https://www.bachproject.net/ears/) libraries, which can be installed through the [Max Package Manager](https://docs.cycling74.com/max8/vignettes/package_manager).

+Once these packages are installed, you will have to manually install the fonts included in the `jinx/fonts` folder: `Microtonal.ttf` and `HEJI2.otf`.
+To install the font in MacOS, double-click on each font file to open the _Font Book_, and then click on the `install font` button.

+**NOTE**: In MacOS, installing `Microtonal.ttf` might open a font validation window, in which case you'd check the font box and click on `Installed Checked`.
+This should properly install the font.

 ### Usage
 Once all software requirements are installed, open the `jinx.maxproj` file, located in the `jinx` folder.
 This will open the main menu, where all available interactive tools are listed and can be accessed from.